Aspiring Leaders Forum

-Waikato Management School is offering two $1,500 sponsorships for students to take part in the Aspiring Leaders’ Forum.
-Applications close Friday, 10 April 2020.
+Waikato Management School is offering two $1,500 sponsorships for students to take part in the Aspiring Leaders Forum.
+Applications close Wednesday, 13 April 2022.

-The Aspiring Leaders’ Forum (ALF) on faith and values will be hosting their fifteenth forum on 18 - 21 June 2020 in Wellington.
+The Aspiring Leaders Forum (ALF) on faith and values will be hosting their sixteenth forum on 30 June - 3 July 2022 in Wellington.
 The annual event brings together a diverse group of committed and courageous young leaders from across Aotearoa New Zealand.

-Guided by facilitators and esteemed national leaders, young people discuss leadership, faith and values over four days.
+Guided by facilitators and esteemed national leaders, young people discuss leadership from a narrative point of view, faith and values over four days.

 While Members of Parliament host aspects of the Forum, the focus is not purely politics.
 Instead it is about encouraging young people to become better leaders in their sphere of influence - be it community, arts, business, politics or sports.